Random-Access-Exomemory/fosscord.py/docs/migrating.rst

-This system was eventually expanded to support a :class:`~ext.commands.Converter` system to allow plugging in the :class:`~ext.commands.Context` and do more complicated conversions such as the built-in "discord" converters.
+This system was eventually expanded to support a :class:`~ext.commands.Converter` system to allow plugging in the :class:`~ext.commands.Context` and do more complicated conversions such as the built-in "fosscord" converters.

 In v1.0 this converter system was revamped to allow instances of :class:`~ext.commands.Converter` derived classes to be passed.
 For consistency, the :meth:`~ext.commands.Converter.convert` method was changed to